genomescale/assessing-mcmc-convergence/README.md

 chain is over 600 times greater than what is being sampled by the gold chain!

-However I will show that in fact neither chain has converged.
+In reality, I will show that in fact neither chain has converged.

 ## Probability distribution parameters